DRIVING TIME: 8 hours

 Mexico is known for its stretch of coastline, so you need to indulge in some fresh seafood.
 There are a lot of local chefs opening pop-up stores to your delight.
 Some local treats you should not miss out on are chilaquiles, an all-day breakfast staple made of tortilla chips in salsa, and pescado zarandeado or fish split in half marinated in chiles, soy sauce, lime, and other herbs and spices.
 And before you leave town, do not forget to check out their Chocolate Museum.

 Don’t take the coastal route to Puerto Vallarta.
 Follow the signs to Tepic, then proceed on to Puerto Vallarta.
 At Tepic, the road splits from CA 15 to CA 200.
 From this point on, you want to use CA 200 as a reference.
 Some travelers have reported that they follow the road to Tepic, then proceed on to Guadalajara.
-From Guadalajara, they choose one of the several routes that empty onto the coast: CA 80, CA 110, or CA 37.
+From Guadalajara, they choose one of the several empty routes onto the coast: CA 80, CA 110, or CA 37.
 Don’t want to miss Puerta Vallarta and the surrounding areas because they are undeniably magnificent.

-When you first arrive in Puerto Vallarta, you will encounter high rises, the major resorts.
+When you first arrive in Puerto Vallarta, you will encounter high rises, and the major resorts.
 Follow the road straight to the central part of town and to the less expensive hotels.
 When leaving the city, head south along the beach.
 Next to the bus station, turn right and follow the signs to Colima.

 Next Section of Drive